sarlindo/gluster/README.md

 ```

-#### Step 3: Now navigate to node2 and into the /data directory, you should also see the abc.txt file on node2 as well.
+#### Step 3: Navigate to node2 and into the /data directory, you should see the abc.txt file on node2 as well.
 MAGIC!